IVF – what you need to know

 How successful is it?

-The success rate of IVF often depends on the cause of infertility, and tends to decrease as you get older.
+The success rate of IVF often depends on the cause of infertility and tends to decrease as you get older, as your egg quality decreases.
 For women under 35, the rate of successful pregnancies is around 29% and this drops to 15% when you are in your late thirties.
-The NHS will generally not advise women over 42 to undertake the treatment, as the success rate is low (3%), however private clinics will conduct the procedure with women who are much older.
+The NHS will generally not advise women over 42 to undertake the treatment, as the success rate is low (3%), however, private clinics will conduct the procedure with women who are much older.
 Almost all pregnancies above the age of 45 involve donor eggs.
+Lower AMH can mean your response to IVF drugs will be lower – which can be mean fewer eggs and embryos.
+IVF is a bit of a numbers game, so a smaller amount of eggs could decrease your chances of success.